RESTFest/restfest.github.io/readme.md

+# REST Fest - collaborative unconferences

+This is the main lading page for https://restfest.org/

+Feel free to contribute.
+We love that!

 ==================================================================================================

 ADVENT is a clean, modern and well-crafted coming soon HTML5 template.
-It’s the perfect template to keep your visitors informed about the official website launch.
+Itâ€™s the perfect template to keep your visitors informed about the official website launch.
 The template features a countdown timer, a google map section, an about section where you can add information about your website and a mailchimp ready ajax subscription form.
 The template is very customizable